New Moms Make Mistakes

 Returning her to her bassinet started happening less and less frequently.

 One night as I snuggled her beside me, and buried my nose in her downy soft hair, I realized I’d been missing out on something amazing.
 I had been so concerned about suffocating my babies while I slept, that I had denied us both the love and connection we needed.

-I had become a co-sleeping parent, by accident–or by His design.
+I had become a co-sleeping, bed-sharing parent, by accident–or by His design.
 Something I never would have considered before.

 My prayer that night was one of wonder and thanksgiving.
 The Lord had blessed me with another little girl, and in doing so, had opened my heart to something new.

 The More Things Change, the More They Stay the Same